 Bystander Intervention Training (BIT)

-The Bystander Intervention Training program teaches students about gender based violence, consent, and bystander intervention skills.
-Upon completion of BIT, students will know how to safely intervene in situations that could immediately lead to violence and how to interrupt a culture that is permissive of gender violence.
+The Bystander Intervention Training program teaches students about gender-based violence, consent, and bystander intervention skills.
+Upon completion of BIT, students will know how to safely intervene in situations that could immediately lead to violence and how to interrupt a culture that is permissive to gender violence.
 Students will acquire intervention tools to use in situations that seem risky in order to become effective and active bystanders.
 The BIT program discusses topics including intimate partner violence, sexual assault, stalking, harassment, survivor empathy, and consent.
-BIT is taught peer-to-peer in two 2.5 hour sessions.
+BIT is taught peer-to-peer in two 2.5-hour sessions.
 Students must attend both sessions in full to complete BIT.
-To request a BIT program for your group email email@example.com.
+To request a BIT program for your group email hopkinsGBVP@jhu.edu.

 Adapted from a training developed at the University of New Hampshire and Duke University, BIT’s goal is to reduce the incidence of sexual and relationship violence on campus by training participants to intervene in safe and creative ways, rather than standing aside as passive bystanders.